 What do we mean by this?
 Working with intention is all about setting yourself up for success in your own unique situation!
 First, it's essential to assess how to go about that, and to give yourself a little grace period through this transition.
 Create a schedule that works for you, and stick to it.
 Some of us will need to #stayhomeandgetdressed to feel productive, others will be bossing in their sweats.

 Whether you find yourself working with roomies in a home-based co-working space, sharing a home office with your significant other, or working from the kitchen table longing for your cubie, take some time to make that space yours.
-Spruce it up with some fun new supplies and goodies from Work Home Happy, and when necessary, create an imaginary coworker that everyone can collectively throw under the bus.
+Spruce it up with some fun new supplies and goodies from a planner subscription box, and when necessary, create an imaginary coworker that everyone can collectively throw under the bus.

 Break Past the Boredom